 Driving home from Wycombe to Slough on Thursday 23rd October, around 9pm, the night sky was lit up with fireworks for Diwali.
 Travelling down the A404 (M), I was listening to Capital FM and a female caller, requested Wait On Me by Rixton.
 Having not heard this before, I thought it best to at least give the song a chance.
-Being outside the age bracket for contemporary popular music, I had never heard of this band before but had heard their other main hit – Me & My Broken Heart.
+Being outside the age bracket for contemporary popular music, I had never heard of this group before but had heard their other main hit – Me & My Broken Heart.
 (Although at the time I did not know who they were).
-Young people of today, will be shocked to discover that even up to the late 90s, you could call up a radio station to request a song, only for them to play something completely different.
+Young people of today will be shocked to discover that even up to the late 90s, you could call up a radio station to request a song, only for them to play something completely different.
 I can recall DJ’s actually saying, “We do not have song X, but we can play song Y, will you please introduce…” This practice obviously would not work in this well connected, YouTube, instant gratification world.
 Plus, how many young people wait for a song to be played on the radio.
 The prestige of such a premiere no-longer works in a multichannel multimedia world.
 A song can be available for many months on-line before you hear it on the radio, although to be fair to the radio networks, they have got better in recent years.
 Then again, who under 30 still listens to the radio?

 Ed Sheeran is going to dance in his next music video was the filler chat from a DJ one weekend a few weeks ago, as I made my way out and about.
 I thought little more of this idle chatter until I went to watch the music video on YouTube via our television set a few nights later.
 Ed is dancing for sure, but it is little more than window dressing by his fabulous performance parter, from So You Think You Can Dance – Brittany Cherry.
-Reading about the choreographers of the dance, I was taken to some of their note worthy performances from the US dance competition.
-Unsure of a duo calling themselves Nappytabs (The concatenated name of married couple and working partners Napoleon & Tabitha).
-There was a comment from Jordin Sparks regarding her song “No Air” but I did not get a chance to watch the video until Friday evening, when I got to search for the video on YouTube on the TV.
+Reading about the choreographers of the dance, I was taken to some of their noteworthy performances from the US dance competition.
+Unsure of a duo calling themselves Nappytabs (The concatenated name of the married couple and working partners Napoleon & Tabitha).
+There was a comment from Jordin Sparks regarding her song “No Air” but I did not get a chance to watch the video until Friday evening when I got to search for the video on YouTube on the TV.
 We had been viewing various clips, from Avengers: Age of Ultron trailer, to funny clips from The Tonight Show with Jimmy Fallon.
 Watching the clip, took my breath away.
-YouTube with it’s file limits and heavy compression does not do the dance justice.
+YouTube with its file limits and heavy compression does not do the dance justice.
 I actually need to hunt down the full HD version but for now, this is all we have.
 How did I miss this from six years ago?